Eventtia/eventtia-core-docs/source/includes/_notifications.md

 entity_type| string  | Entity type for notification action     | string | Notification action [account_created, recover_password, attendee_created, attendee_rejected, attendee_confirmed, welcome_email]
-conditions  | json | Conditions for notifications mass_notification  | booleand | Flag to identify mass notification
+conditions  | json | Conditions for notifications mass_notification  | boolean | Flag to identify if the notification that is going to be created is massive

 ## Update Notification